refinedev/refine/documentation/docs/tutorial/2-understanding-dataprovider/2-create-dataprovider.md

 ### getList

-`getList` method is used to sort, filter and paginate to get a list of resources.
+`getList` method is used to get a list of resources with implementing sorting, filtering and paginating features.
 It takes a `resource`, `sort`, `pagination` and `filters` as parameters should return `data` and `total`.

 Let's assume the API we want to implement is as follows:

 ```bash
 [GET] https://api.fake-rest.refine.dev/posts